 Learn more about the immune system of the lungs and how it contributes to hypersensitivity pneumonitis.

-The immune systems of people with hypersensitivity pneumonitis are unable to shut down these normal inflammation processes, especially in the signs, symptoms, and complications of this condition..
+The immune systems of people with hypersensitivity pneumonitis are unable to shut down these normal inflammation processes, especially in the lung interstitium.
 The interstitium is a space where the lung’s air sacs, called alveoli, come in contact with blood vessels and a small amount of connective tissue.
 When there is high level of inflammation in the lungs, immune cells begin to collect in this space.
-These uncontrolled levels of inflammation in the lungs cause the
+These uncontrolled levels of inflammation in the lungs cause the signs, symptoms, and complications of this condition.

 Certain factors affect your risk of developing hypersensitivity pneumonitis.
 These factors include age, environment or occupation, family history and genetics, lifestyle habits, other medical conditions, and sex or gender.